React Tree Grid Conditional Styling

 Overview

-component in Ignite UI for React provides two ways to conditional styling of cells based on custom rules.
+The IgrTreeGrid component in Ignite UI for React provides two ways to conditional styling of cells based on custom rules.

 - By setting the

-to an object literal containing key-value pairs.
+IgrColumninputcellClassesto an object literal containing key-value pairs.
 The key is the name of the CSS class, while the value is either a callback function that returns a boolean, or boolean value.
 The result is a convenient material styling of the cell.

 Using Cell Classes

-You can conditionally style the IgrTreeGrid
+You can conditionally style the IgrTreeGrid cells by setting the IgrColumn cellClasses input and define custom rules.

 <IgrColumn field="UnitPrice" header="Unit Price" dataType="currency" cellClasses={unitPriceCellClasses}>